stratisproject/Documentation/source/Architecture Reference/Sidechains/two-way-federated-peg-solution.rst

 The sequence of events is as follows:

 1. The sidechain funder obtains a sidechains wallet.
-2. The sidechain funder makes a payment of 100 STRAT to the federation's mainchain P2SH address.
+2. The sidechain funder makes a payment of 100 STRAX to the federation's mainchain P2SH address.
 They supply a CRS address from their sidechain wallet with this transaction.
 The journey of this address, via a RETURN output UTXO, is shown in red.
-In this case, the sidechain funder's 100 STRAT were held in a single UTXO (shown in purple), which is spent (unlocked) in this transaction.
+In this case, the sidechain funder's 100 STRAX were held in a single UTXO (shown in purple), which is spent (unlocked) in this transaction.
 3. One of the mainchain federated gateways detects the transaction containing the deposit.
-The gateway must now wait for 10 blocks to be mined on top of the block containing the 100 STRAT deposit.
+The gateway must now wait for 10 blocks to be mined on top of the block containing the 100 STRAX deposit.
 The number of blocks to wait is defined by ``MAX_REORG``.
 In other words, the federation waits until it is impossible to undo the deposit on the mainchain before proceeding to honour the deposit on the sidechain.
 4. A federation boss is assigned to co-ordinate this sidechain deposit and all subsequent deposits that are made on this block.
 5. The federation boss contacts one other federation member for their signature after providing their own.
 The size of the quorum in this federation is 2.
 The signatures are required to spend (unlock) the UTXO of 100 million CRS that was premined.
 6. A transaction is created that pays 100 CRS to the sidechain funder's wallet.
 The two UTXOs that make up the transaction are shown in the latest sidechain block.
 The red UTXO is sent (locked) to the sidechain address supplied by the sidechain funder.
 The green UTXO pays the change (99,999,900 CRS) back to the federation's sidechain P2SH address.

 .. note::
-    At the end of this deposit, the federation has 100 STRAT locked in the mainchain P2SH address and 99,999,900 CRS locked in the sidechain P2SH address.
+    At the end of this deposit, the federation has 100 STRAX locked in the mainchain P2SH address and 99,999,900 CRS locked in the sidechain P2SH address.

 Sidechain withdrawals
 ----------------------